-Dr. Julie Flapan is executive director of the Alliance for California Computing Education for Students and Schools (ACCESS) and the CSforCA project where she advocates for K-12 computer science education in California to ensure its accessibility to all students, especially girls, students of color, and low-income students.
-She also serves as director of the Computer Science Project at UCLA’s Center X where she conducts research and works closely with practitioners to inform statewide policy.
+Dr. Julie Flapan is Co-Director of the CSforCA project where she advocates for K-12 computer science education in California to ensure its accessibility to all students, especially girls, students of color, and low-income students.
+She also serves as Director of the Computer Science Project at UCLA’s Center X where she conducts research and works closely with practitioners to inform statewide policy.

 Previously, Julie served as Director of Public Engagement for UCLA’s Institute for Democracy, Education and Access (IDEA) where she led the Education Justice Collaborative, integrating research, policy analysis, and coalition building through communications and grassroots organizing strategies to ensure all students have access to a meaningful education that prepares them for college, careers, and democratic participation.